tanner-senti/ADEQ-data-visualizer/ReadME - app usage.txt

 		-i.e. you can run this app on your personal laptop at home
 	- Will NOT work if hosted (linux cannot work with Access files)

+Important: To use the backup Access version of the app, you must first rename "app.R" to something else - I suggest "app_sql.R", then rename the access backup app to "app.R".
+Shiny apps will only run if the app script is named "app.R", and you cannot have two files with identical names in the same folder.

 NOTE:
 If there is an error downloading the data, the app will revert to a backup database.
 This database is just a small selection of data (~2016 - 2024) so that the app still